anniekvandijk/alpacamundo-angular-app/README.md

 Production build:
 ng build --configuration=production

+## E2e testing
+Run `npx playwright test` to run the tests
+Rn `npx playwright test --ui` to run the tests with the UI

+Run `npx playwright show-report` to see the report

 ## How To deploy manually
 Need:
 - docker extension vsCode to easy build en push images.